 Contact your lender, servicer, or TG and explain that you cannot pay and why.
 We may be able to provide you with several repayment options and help you through your financial rough spot.

 TG is a nonprofit organization — a guarantor — that has an agreement with the Department of Education to administer the Federal Family Education Loan Program (FFELP).
 TG is a guarantor of your FFELP student loan(s).
 One of TG's primary responsibilities is to provide information to help borrowers understand about their FFELP loans and their obligation to successfully repay those loans.
 However, if you fail to make payments and you are at least 270 days delinquent, you are considered in default and your lender may file a default claim with TG for repayment of your loan.
 TG will then pay the money you owe to your lender.
 If TG pays a default claim on your loan, TG becomes responsible for collecting your loan on behalf of the federal government.

 Claim pending means the guarantor has not yet paid the lender's claim, and it might be possible for you to avoid the consequences of default.
-However, you must act immediately; once your lender files a claim, there are only a few days before the guarantor will pay the claim.
+However, once your lender files a claim, there are only a few days before the guarantor will pay the claim.
+You must act immediately!

 Capitalization occurs when a lender adds the unpaid accrued interest on a loan to your outstanding principal balance, increasing the total amount owed (or the balance).
 Interest is then accrued on your new total principal balance.

 If your lender did not receive your deferment or forbearance form, contact a lender representative as soon as possible.
 Request a copy of the appropriate form by fax and fax the completed form back to the lender.
-You can also download the deferment forms from TG Online.
+You can also download the correct deferment form from TG Online.
 If your lender did not receive a payment, contact the lender as soon as possible.
 Tell the representative the amount of payment, when you mailed it, and the check or money order number.
 If the payment was a check, ask your bank if and when it cleared.
 If it did clear, provide this information to the lender along with a copy of the front and back of the check if possible.
 You might be asked to do the same with a money order.
 Write legibly on all correspondence and keep copies.
 Your lender can file a claim with the guarantor if the deferment, forbearance, or payment is not received and your loan(s) becomes at least 270 days delinquent.

 If you took out a parent PLUS loan for your dependent student who is still enrolled in school and you are getting billed for the loan(s), be sure your lender receives your request to defer payments until six months after your student is no longer enrolled at least half time.
 If your student has transferred schools, or is attending school beyond his or her anticipated graduation date, contact your lender and provide proof of your student's at least half-time enrollment status.
 If your student has dropped below half-time enrollment, contact your lender for other options.